Chaotic mechanism description by an elementary mixer for the template of an attractor: Abstract

 \section{Abstract}

-Templates can be used to describe the topological properties of chaotic attractors.
-For attractors bounded by genus one torus, these templates are described by a linking matrix.
-For a given attractor, it has been shown that the template depends on the Poincar\'e section chosen to performed the analysis.
-The purpose of this article is to present an algorithm that gives the elementary mixer of a template in order to have a unique way to describe a chaotic mechanism.
-This chaotic mechanism is described with a linking matrix and we also provide a method to generate and classify all the possible chaotic mechanisms made of two to five strips.
+A template describes the topological properties of a chaotic attractor.
+For attractors bounded by genus--1 torus, a linking matrix describes the topology of the template.
+It has been shown that the template depends on the Poincaré section chosen to perform the topological characterisation: four linking matrices describe four templates of the same chaotic attractor.
+This article presents a framework for deriving the elementary mixer of a template to have a unique way to describe chaotic mechanism and dynamics of a chaotic attractor.
+In this framework, chaotic mechanisms are represented by elementary mixers defined by elementary linking matrix.
+Using concatenation between mixers, a classification of chaotic mechanisms is proposed to categorise them by their size.